BladeRunnerJS/brjs/README.md

-# BladeRunnerJS (BRJS) - Divide & conquer web apps
+# BladeRunnerJS (BRJS)

+**Divide & conquer web apps**

+## Getting Started

+The best way to get started depends on why you're here.

+* **I want to build an application with BRJS:** Try the [getting started guide](http://bladerunnerjs.org/docs/use/getting_started/).
+* **I want to learn more about BRJS:** Head to the [BRJS documentation](http://bladerunnerjs.org/docs/)
+* **I'm already familiar with BRJS and want to write a plugin:** Check out the [CommandPlugin tutorial](http://bladerunnerjs.org/docs/extend/command_plugin_tutorial/)
+* **I'd like to get the core BRJS development environment set up:** See the [BRJS Core Toolkit Development section](https://github.com/BladeRunnerJS/brjs#brjs-core-toolkit-development) below.

 ## Documentation

-The documentation for BRJS can be found via http://bladerunnerjs.org/docs.
+The main documentation for BRJS can be found via http://bladerunnerjs.org/docs.
 The source code for the documentation can be found via https://github.com/BladeRunnerJS/brjs-site so if you find any error or have any suggestions please submit a pull request.

-Find out more and register your interest at http://bladerunnerjs.org/
+API reference guides are coming soon.

 ## BRJS Core Toolkit Development